barais/microservicescourses/slides/plan.md

 ### Benefits of HD-Services

-- Complex to develop, lots of different skills involved but…
+- Complex to develop, lots of different skills involved but...
    - Allows fully exploiting the features of each platforms
    - Allow for local and/or decentralized decision making
    - Robust to partial and/or temporary failures